NMCP Launches 4DX Projects to Improve Health and Readiness

 PORTSMOUTH, Va.
-(June 14, 2021) – Capt.
-Melissa Austin, Naval Medical Center Portsmouth’s (NMCP) executive officer, meets with staff to kick off the launch of 4DX, June 14.
-NMCP’s 12th round of 4DX (4 Disciplines of Execution) is an initiative that builds on the ideas of staff to improve health and readiness throughout the medical center.
-(U.S. Navy photo by Mass Communication Specialist Seaman Ariana Torman/Released)
+(June 14, 2021) – Naval Medical Center Portsmouth (NMCP) launched its 12th round of 4DX, an initiative to improve health and readiness throughout the medical center, June 14.

+The 4 Disciplines of Execution (4DX) will help the organization improve processes and reach new goals by building on ideas from staff who work directly with patients and servicemembers.

+The four disciplines consist of focusing on the wildly important, acting on lead measures, keeping a compelling scoreboard and creating a cadence of accountability.
+By focusing on the most important goals, defining lead measures, tracking progress and meeting regularly, the units and clinics at NMCP plan to meet or exceed their readiness performance plan (RPP) target measurements by February 2022.

 |Date Taken: